 Note: To adjust the size, work in multiples of 4.
 Your beginning chain should be half of what you want your final stitch count to be.

 Using 5mm (H) hook,

-Round 1: ch 24, sc in second ch from hook, *sc in next 22 sts, 2 sc in final st of row*, continue working the same pattern on the other side of the ch, join with sl st to first sc (48)
+Round 1: ch 25, 2 sc in second ch from hook, sc in next 22 sts, 2 sc in final st of row, continue working around end of chain and up other side, sc in next 22 sts, join with sl st to first sc (48)

-Round 2: *hdc, sl st in next st; repeat around, do not join but continue working this pattern around the entire piece, changing colors each time you repeat (48)
+Round 2: hdc in same st as join, sl st in next st, *hdc in next st, sl st in next st; repeat around, do not join but continue working this pattern from * around the entire piece, changing colors each time you repeat.
+(48)